 FAQ

-Oak Hill School serves students in grades 1st through 12+, in the following areas of exceptionality: autism spectrum disorders, speech-language impairment, cognitive impairment, specific learning disabilities, and other health impairments.
+Oak Hill School serves students with autism spectrum disorders, speech-language impairment, cognitive impairment, specific learning disabilities, and other health impairments in grades 1st through 12th grade (6 years old to 22 years old).

 Programming includes individualized instruction provided by credentialed special educators; and on-site speech/language therapy, occupational therapy, and psychotherapy.

-Instruction is individualized for each student based on specific developmental profiles and longitudinal (i.e. transition-oriented) planning.
-Some students focus on critically important life skills, functional literacy, and real-life mathematical problem-solving.
+Instruction is individualized for each student based on their specific developmental profiles and long term (i.e., transition-oriented) goal.
+Some students focus on critically important life skills, functional reading, and real-life mathematical problem-solving.
 Other students access their grade-level curriculum, with appropriately accommodated and modified instructional strategies.

 Oak Hill School serves students with autism and related neurodevelopmental differences.
 Students range from non-verbal and emerging verbal students on a broad developmental continuum that also includes students with highly developed verbal skills who may have difficulty succeeding in a typical classroom setting due to neurological challenges consistent with those of autism spectrum disorder.
 These may include challenges in the areas of communication, social interaction and sensory motor integration.

-Our goal is to determine if the individual strengths and challenges of each child can be served optimally by placement at Oak Hill in the classroom positions that may be available at the time of application.
+Our goal is to determine if the individual strengths and challenges of each child can be served optimally by Oak Hill School and classroom space availability.

 Oak Hill School’s campus is adjacent to undeveloped open space.
 This makes for ideal hiking and nature exploration.
-Oak Hill students have access to the outdoor pool (weather permitting), shared-use athletic fields, and gymnasium adjacent to classroom spaces.
+Oak Hill students have access to the outdoor pool (weather permitting), shared-use athletic fields, and a gymnasium. adjacent to classroom spaces.

 Examples include: